evalarumbe/welcome-to-the-web/css-pipeline/README.md

 In `index.html`, it is enough to just link to `style.css`.
 The browser will detect the source map automatically.

 ### Build scripts (run once before shipping to production)

-Remove source map because it messes with Autoprefixer

 ```console
 $ npm run build